cugos/qgisworkshop_org/docs/source/workshop/plugins.rst

 Plugin Architecture
 ---------------------

-QGIS Python plugins are set of Python modules that describe everthing from our plugin resources to the code that runs the plugin logic.
+QGIS Python plugins are just a set of Python modules that describe everything from our plugin resources to the code that runs the plugin logic.
 We'll save the details for the\  **Examples** \section below, but here's a high-level overview.

-To create QGIS Python plugins you'll need at least 4 types of files (though most plugins often contain more):
+To create QGIS Python plugins you'll need at least 4 types of files in your project (though most plugins often contain more):
     - a file with a\  ``.ui`` \extension that describes your graphical user interface (GUI).
-This has to be compiled into a python modules using the command-line tool\  ``pyuic4`` \.
+This has to be compiled into a python module using the command-line tool\  ``pyuic4`` \.
-    - a file that gives high-level configuration information about your plugin such as the name\  ``__init__.py`` \.
+    - a file that gives high-level configuration information about your plugin such as the name and author\  ``__init__.py`` \.
-    - a file with a\  ``.qrc`` \extension describing the resources your plugin might use such as images.
+    - a file with a\  ``.qrc`` \extension describing the resources your plugin will use such as images.
 This has to be compiled into a python module using the command-line tool\  ``pyrcc4`` \.
-    - and finally, the meat-and-potatoes of the plugin is the file that does the actual work and most of the time handles communication between your resources and GUI.
-This file is just a normal python module with some specific import statements and method names.
-It can be named anything, though that name is usually associated to the name of your plugin.
+    - and finally, the meat-and-potatoes of the plugin is the file that does the actual work.
+This module handles communication between your resources and GUI.
+This file is just a normal Python module with some specific import statements and method names.
+It can be named anything, though that name is usually associated with the name of your plugin.

 -----------------------------

-To get a better idea about how these types of files fit into a plugin project let's look at a Python plugin that is already installed on your system.
+To get a better idea about how these different file types fit comprise a plugin project let's look at a Python plugin that is already installed on your system.
 Then we can look for the file patterns described above.

 \  **1.** \Open a new bash shell.
 The bash shell can be started by holding down\  ``<Cntl>-<ALT>`` \keys and then pressing\  ``t`` \at the same time.
 You should see a purple window pop open with a blinking cursor.